MicrosoftDocs/minecraft-creator/creator/Documents/CommonlyUsedTools.md

 ### [Blockception VSCode Extension](https://marketplace.visualstudio.com/items?itemName=BlockceptionLtd.blockceptionvscodeminecraftbedrockdevelopmentextension)

 An extension that provides support for files such as .mcfunction, .json and .lang.
-This extension adds features like completion, validations, formatters, diagnostics, cheat-sheets, code-actions, generation of files, and development tools to help develop Minecraft Bedrock Addons or Minecraft Education Edition.
+This extension adds features like completion, validations, formatters, diagnostics, cheat-sheets, code-actions, generation of files, and development tools to help develop Minecraft: Bedrock Edition Addons or Minecraft Education.
 It's recommended that you use the Dark+ theme for the best color highlighting.

 ### [Snowstorm](https://jannisx11.github.io/snowstorm/)